-So instead of just killing a coyote, why not go the extra mile and skin it to get its valuable hide or pelt.
+So instead of just killing a coyote with sophisticated optics and gears, why not go the extra mile and skin it to get its valuable hide or pelt.
 Needless to say, it is important that you learn how to skin a coyote.
 Fortunately, this is the subject of this article.
 In it, I will be discussing the art of skinning a coyote.

 So, if you are interested in learning how to skin a coyote, here is what you will need.